hikeventures/hikeventures.github.io/_posts/2016-07-15-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25841679395/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1582/25841679395_279021f44d_b.jpg" width="1024" height="768" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Camping nearby Balmoral Castle
 When the sun started to set we decided to look for a place where we could step out of our packrafts and to pitch our tent.
 It was already quite cold and we were already quite tired after this day.
-After we pitched our <a rel="nofollow" href="http://amzn.to/1Vj0UpY">MSR Hubba Hubba Tent</a> we prepared our dinner.
-Patrick enjoyed one of the meals which Konstantin brought from Japan while Konstantin prepared a Real Tumac dinner with our <a rel="nofollow" href="http://amzn.to/1Vj12Ws">MSR Windburner</a>.
+After we pitched our [MSR Hubba Hubba Tent](https://www.rei.com/product/863076/msr-hubba-hubba-nx-tent) we prepared our dinner.
+Patrick enjoyed one of the meals which Konstantin brought from Japan while Konstantin prepared a Real Tumac dinner with our [MSR Windburner](https://www.rei.com/product/890802/msr-windburner-stove-system).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720721372/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1543/25720721372_88b2387369_b.jpg" width="1024" height="743" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>